adobe/phased-testing/README.md

 ## Release Notes

 ### 8.11.2
-* [#178 Allowing the injection in any step of a scenario](https://github.com/adobe/bridgeService/issues/178).
+* **(new feature)** [#178 Allowing the injection in any step of a scenario](https://github.com/adobe/bridgeService/issues/178).
 We can now inject an event into a step in an arbitrary phased test.
 This is done by setting the syetm property PHASED.EVENTS.TARGET.
 This way you can inject the event into that step.
+* **(new feature)** [#198 Adding Post Step Event actions](https://github.com/adobe/bridgeService/issues/198).
+We allow you to define post-step actions in the context of an event.
+Please refer to the chapter [Performing Event Cleanup Actions](#performing-event-cleanup-actions).

 ### 8.11.1
 * Renaming ConfigValueHandler to ConfigValueHandlerPhased